 The Zoological Association of America (ZAA) explains, “Sadly, modern-day conservation of threatened or endangered species cannot simply be limited to protecting or reintroducing animals in their native ranges.
 For many, the “wild” is disappearing as humans encroach on their natural habitats.
 To ensure a species’ long-term survival, captive propagation of wildlife has become an essential part of the conversation and the only insulation against a potential collapse of wild populations.”

-The Metro Richmond Zoo works with many other zoos and breeding programs around the world to increase populations of endangered species.
+The Metro Richmond Zoo works with many other zoos and conservation programs around the world to increase populations of endangered species.
 Here are a few examples of our many conservation efforts:

 The cheetah is Africa’s most endangered cat.
 In 1900, the cheetah population was around 100,000 individuals.
 However, due to habitat loss, human conflict, and illegal animal trade, the cheetah’s current wild population is in drastic decline.
 It is estimated there are around 7,000 cheetahs left in the wild.
 As of today, the cheetah inhabits only 23% of its historic African range.
 Cheetahs in the wild have an extremely high mortality rate.
 90% of cubs die within the first three months of life.
 50% of these deaths are attributed to predation and the other 40% fall victim to a lack of genetic diversity.
 Breeding cheetahs in captivity is very challenging.
 Only a small portion of the captive population reproduces.

 The Metro Richmond Zoo was up for the challenge.
 In 2011, the Zoo purchased 52 acres of land adjacent to the zoo property.
 We launched massive efforts in support of cheetah conservation.
-Construction began on the Cheetah Breeding Center (CBC), a private facility dedicated solely to the conservation of cheetahs.
-The CBC contains 10 enclosures for cheetahs.
-Construction on the CBC was completed in 2012, and seven female cheetahs arrived at the Zoo to join our two male cheetahs.
-In 2012, our cheetah population was 9.
+Construction began on the Cheetah Conservation Center (CCC), a private facility dedicated solely to the conservation of cheetahs.
+The CCC contains 15 enclosures for cheetahs.
+Construction on the CCC was completed in 2012, and seven female cheetahs arrived at the Zoo to join our two male cheetahs.
+In 2012, our cheetah population was nine.
 Four years later, our cheetah population was 35.

 On October 6, 2013, Lana gave birth to five cubs.
 This was the first litter of cheetah cubs for the MRZ.
-As of 2017, we have had 40 cubs born at the CBC from 8 different litters.
+As of 2020, we have had 65 cubs born at the CCC from 14 different litters.
 These births have made significant additions to the cheetah population.
 Some of the adult cheetahs are unrelated to the other cheetahs in North America, so the genetic value of cubs for future breeding is extremely high.
-The Metro Richmond Zoo is proud of our tremendous success we have had with cheetah breeding.
-To accommodate our growing cheetah population, we are currently expanding our CBC to a total of 15 enclosures.
+The Metro Richmond Zoo is proud of our tremendous success we have had with cheetah conservation.
+To accommodate our growing cheetah population, the CCC was expanded to a total of 15 enclosures.
 The Metro Richmond Zoo participates with ZAA’s animal management program (AMP) for cheetahs.